wzjoriv/Lign/README.md

 ## About The Project

-Lign is a deep learning framework developed for implementing continual lifelong learning, graph convolutional networks (GCN) and graph-based machine learning.
+Lign is a deep learning framework developed for implementing graph convolutional networks (GCNs), continual lifelong learning on graphs and other graph-based machine learning methods alongside PyTorch.
 It was build as a component of my master thesis.

 ### Built With